Ohio community action agency assistance programs.

 Telephone: (330) 424-7221

 Call the non-profit to speak to a case manager.
 Programs administered include Head Start and heating bill assistance grants from HEAP.
 Referrals can also be offered to those who need them.
 They also offer the Homeless Prevention Program, transportation, and dental aid.
-More Community Action Columbiana County.
+More on Community Action assistance in Columbiana County.

 Community Action Commission of Belmont County